 Prison Rape Elimination Act

-The Anne Arundel County Police Department will investigate any allegations of sexual contact or assault involving staff or inmates at the Jennifer Road Detention Center and Ordnance Road Correctional Center.
-Also, medical attention and counseling will be made available to victims.
+The Anne Arundel County Police Department will investigate any allegations of sexual misconduct involving staff or inmates at the Jennifer Road Detention Center (JRDC) and Ordnance Road Correctional Facility (ORCC).
+Medical Attention and counseling will also be made available to the victim(s).

 Anyone who is housed within our facilities should report any incident of sexual abuse to a staff member immediately.
 A hotline is available to assist for those who wish to report incidents of sexual abuse.
 Those who are housed in our facility can press “0” from the phones located on their housing units.
 This hotline is available 24 hours a day, 7 days a week.
 The hotline is monitored by the Anne Arundel County Police Department.

 Members of the public may report incidents of sexual abuse to an AACDDF staff member or may call the Sergeants at either facility; JRDC (410) 222-7094, ORCC (410) 222-4970.

 During the reporting period of October 2020 - March 2021, the AACDDF investigated seven (7) PREA incidents; each investigation ended with an “unsubstantiated” result.

 For additional information, please contact the PREA Coordinator, Mindy Ellison, (410) 222-6377.